Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 | **0.3.15.2**          | 4.40 (0x0440)        | 6            | 1          | 3            | 6                 | 6               | 3            | 5              | 1                  | 1              | 6                    | 1                    | 1                   | 2                  | 1                  | 1             | 1               |
 | **0.3.15.3**          | 4.40 (0x0440)        | 6            | 1          | 3            | 6                 | 6               | 3            | 5              | 1                  | 1              | 6                    | 1                    | 1                   | 2                  | 1                  | 1             | 1               |

-- \* The ability to load `SEQUENCES_S5B` blocks was implemented at least around FamiTracker v0.4.1, but the ability to write them or the UI surrounding them was not implemented until 0CC-FamiTracker v0.3.5
+- \*The ability to load `SEQUENCES_S5B` blocks was implemented at least around FamiTracker v0.4.1, but the ability to write them or the complete implementation of 5B audio was not implemented until 0CC-FamiTracker v0.3.5

 #### Notes

 - 0CC-FamiTracker is initially forked from FamiTracker v0.4.2.
 - in version 0.3.8, it has been ported to FamiTracker v0.4.6.
 - Beta builds are not counted due to the continuous nature of version control.

 ## Format overview